ahmedafrid/myportfolio/README.md

 # myportfolio
-This is source code of my portfolio flutter web buikld using flutterflow
+This is source code of my portfolio flutter web build using flutterflow